Dealermade/dealermade.github.io/index.md

 * **data-dm-insert-after-element-attribute-value**: One element attribute and value pair that the media layer will insert after. _The attribute and value should be specified and separated by a "|" pipe character_.
 For example: _data-dm-insert-after-element-attribute-value="data-widget-id|inventory-detail1"_ would find the first tag with data-widget-id="inventory-detail1" and insert the media layer after it. **[optional]**.

 Other optional attributes:
-* **data-dm-element-ids-to-hide**: One or many element ids separated by a " " space character that will be hidden when the media layer and the corresponding vehicle pictures are loaded  **[optional]**.
+* **data-dm-hide-element-ids**: One or many element ids separated by a " " space character that will be hidden when the media layer and the corresponding vehicle pictures are loaded  **[optional]**.

 ### The media layer will remain invisible until pictures have been taken for the vehicle using the dealermade photo studio, also the element ids listed in data-dm-element-ids-to-hide will not be hidden unless the media layer has loaded with pictures.